-- 26.1.1 a competitor deemed to have possession of a wave has unconditional right of way for the entire duration of that ride.
-This rule prevails in case of conflict with other(s) 19.1 right of way rule(s). - 26.1.2 any one who stands up in front of a competitor with right of way has the chance to ride or kick out of the wave without being called interference, unless they hinder the scoring potential of the competitor with right of way by any means.
-These include excessive hassling, including with their wing from behind, or breaking down a section. - 26.1.3 if a second competitor surfs another section of the same wave, upwind or downwind, but has not hindered the original competitor with right of way by taking the same wave then the judges may choose not to penalize them even though they don't have right of way, and will score both competitor's surfs. if in the opinion of the judges, the second competitor has interfered with the original competitor with right of way, by causing them to pull out or lose the wave, then interference may be called on the second competitor, even though they were on another section upwind or downwind of the first when the interference was called. - 26.1.4 if a competitor with right of way misses or falls off their wave, they shall keep clear of the following wave if another competitor has possession on that wave, if reasonably possible.
+- 27.1.1. a competitor deemed to have possession of a wave has unconditional right of way for the entire duration of that ride.
+This rule prevails in case of conflict with other(s) 19.1 right of way rule(s). - 27.1.2. any one who stands up in front of a competitor with right of way has the chance to ride or kick out of the wave without being called interference, unless they hinder the scoring potential of the competitor with right of way by any means.
+These include excessive hassling, including with their wing from behind, or breaking down a section. - 27.1.3. if a second competitor surfs another section of the same wave, upwind or downwind, but has not hindered the original competitor with right of way by taking the same wave then the judges may choose not to penalise them even though they don't have right of way, and will score both competitor's surfs.

+if in the opinion of the judges, the second competitor has interfered with the original competitor with right of way, by causing them to pull out or lose the wave, then interference may be called on the second competitor, even though they were on another section upwind or downwind of the first when the interference was called.

+- 27.1.4. if a competitor with right of way misses or falls off their wave, they shall keep clear of the following wave if another competitor has possession on that wave, if reasonably possible.
 If a competitor cannot complete their wave due to another competitor being capsized in the wave, causing possible loss of scoring potential, the affected competitor's heat may be re-run and an interference may be called.
-The Head Judge and Race Director will decide whether it is an interference and whether the heat will be re-run from the beginning, from the moment of the interference, or if extra time will be added if there is a re-run.
+The Head Judge and Race Director will decide whether it is an interference and whether the heat will be re-run from the beginning, from the moment of the interference, or if extra time will be added if there is a re-run. - 27.1.5.
+If a competitor who remains in the water after their maximum number of waves will be penalised for interference if they ride any extra wave that obviously deprives another competitor of a potential wave.

-- 26.1.5 If a competitor who remains in the water after their maximum number of waves will be penalized for interference if they ride any extra wave that obviously deprives another competitor of a potential wave. - 26.2.
-Interference penalty procedure for Overall impression scoring. - 26.2.1 If an interference penalty is called on a competitor, then the competitor's final score will be penalized with a loss of 50% of their "Technical Difficulty" scoring.
-If a competitor incurs a second interference penalty during the heat, they must immediately leave the competition area and won't be scored from that point, losing 100% of their "Technical Difficulty" scoring - 26.2.2 With two heats on the water simultaneously, if there is an interference between two riders of different heats, the heat will be stopped and may be re-started.
+27.2.
+Interference penalty procedure for Overall impression scoring

+27.2.1.
+If an interference penalty is called on a competitor, then the competitor's final score will be penalised with a loss of 50% of their "Technical Difficulty" scoring.

+If a competitor incurs a second interference penalty during the heat, they must immediately leave the competition area and won't be scored from that point, losing 100% of their "Technical Difficulty" scoring

+27.2.2.
+With two heats on the water simultaneously, if there is an interference between two riders of different heats, the heat will be stopped and may be re-started.
 Interference penalty may be called and the Race Director will decide whether it will be a re-run from the beginning, from the moment of the interference, or with additional time.

-26.2.
-Interference penalty procedure for individual scoring. •
+27.3.
+Interference penalty procedure for individual scoring

-26.2.1 If an interference penalty is called on a competitor, then the competitor's final score will be penalized with a loss of 50% of their second best wave or trick score
+27.3.1.
+If an interference penalty is called on a competitor, then the competitor's final score will be penalised with a loss of 50% of their second best wave or trick score.